matias-ceau/scripts/docs/index.md

 - [get_repos_present_on_host.sh](scripts/get_repos_present_on_host.sh.md) -- *A script to list Git repositories present on the current host.*
 - [git_clone_by_author-repo.sh](scripts/git_clone_by_author-repo.sh.md) -- *A script for cloning Git repositories by specifying developer and package.*
 - [grub-tune-to-audio-python.py](scripts/grub-tune-to-audio-python.py.md) -- *Convert GRUB_INIT_TUNE strings to audio files.*
+- [help-pastel.sh](scripts/help-pastel.sh.md) -- *A script to display Pastel subcommands with live help.*
 - [improved-fzfmenu.sh](scripts/improved-fzfmenu.sh.md) -- *A versatile FZF menu launcher that uses Alacritty terminal.*
 - [install_dependencies.sh](scripts/install_dependencies.sh.md) -- *Automatically installs a set of required packages on Arch Linux.*
 - [jupyter_new_notebook.xsh](scripts/jupyter_new_notebook.xsh.md) -- *Create a new Jupyter notebook and open it in Chromium.*